cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 You can eager load additional data into a single entity, or a collection of entities.

+.. versionadded: 3.1
+    Table::loadInto() was added in 3.1

 .. _map-reduce:

 Modifying Results with Map/Reduce